Deploy payment connectors

 Download and run installers on client computers

 The self-service package contains the installers for both Hardware station and Modern POS.
 After your deployable packages have been applied to your environment, you can download the updated Hardware station and Modern POS installers.
-For information about how to download Hardware station and Modern POS, and install them on client computers, see Retail Modern POS self-service download/installation, and device activation of Modern POS and Cloud POS.
+For information about how to download Hardware station and Modern POS, and install them on client computers, see Retail Modern POS configuration and installation.

 This section describes how to manually deploy a payment connector.
 You can use a manual deployment to test locally in a developer environment.
 This developer environment can be either cloud-hosted or on a downloadable virtual hard disk (VHD).